jdodinos/jdodinos/README.md

 Full Stack senior Drupal Developer.
+Acquia Certified Site Builder - Drupal 10.

 During this time as a professional, I am grateful to be able to manage several websites and contribute to the development of the companies where I have worked, equally grateful for the Knowledge and experience that I have obtained along this path.

 I have knowledge in Drupal 9, Drupal 8, Drupal 7, PHP, MySQL, DevOps, Linux, Nginx, Javascript, Jquery, CSS, Bootstrap, SASS, Git, Docker and Vagrant.
 I know how to create custom modules and themes in Drupal 9, Drupal 8 and Drupal 7 with the Drupal Standards.